jrsmth/angular/content/redux.md

         * Great tooling - especially debugging.
         * Undo / redo features.
     * When to use Redux:
+        * Scenarios:
             * Independent copies of the same data in multiple places
             * Multiple views that need to work with the same data and be in-sync
             * The same data can be updated by multiple users / actions
+        * According to [this](https://www.stackchief.com/blog/Why%20you%20should%20NEVER%20use%20Redux%20with%20Angular) article, you should avoid using Redux with Angular.
+This is because it was design to solve problems in React and Angular doesn't need it.
+            * According to [this](https://blog.angular-university.io/angular-2-redux-ngrx-rxjs/) Angular University blog, Redux is good to use with Angular.
 * Building Blocks of Redux
     * There are three building blocks of Redux
         * Store